gelndjj/Usersator/README.md

 # Usersator
-_Usersator generate fake users informations and display them in the same window.
+_Usersator generates fake users informations and display them in the same window.
 It also saves the result as CSV or XLS file._

 ```